-Your personal connections can provide a goldmine of job opportunities.
-There are people who have been hired because of someone they sat next to on an airplane or a ski lift, or because the other mom they were chatting with at school pick-up knew of a perfect position that had just opened up.
+Your personal connections can provide a gold mine of job opportunities.
+There are people who have been hired because of someone they sat next to on an airplane or a ski lift, or because the other mom they were chatting with at school pickup knew of a perfect position that had just opened up.
 You never know who might be able to help unless you ask.

-- Co-working Spaces
+- Co-working spaces

-- Dog Parks
+- Dog parks

-- Sports Events
+- Sports events

-- Special Events
+- Special events

-- Bars and Clubs
+- Bars and clubs

-- Classes and Seminars
+- Classes and seminars

-- School Functions
+- School functions

 Watch your social media feeds, too.
 Your friends may post job openings at their employer or other positions they come across.
-Do remember to be careful about inquiring, and do it via private message rather than replying to the post.
+Remember to be careful about inquiring, and do it via private message rather than replying to the post.
 It’s never a good idea to advertise the fact that you’re job searching unless you’re out of work and want the world to be aware.

 The Best Way to Connect in Person

 Be chatty.
-Say “hi” to everyone you know, and to some people you don’t know.
+Say “hi” to everyone you know—and to some people you don’t know.
 A simple hello, a smile, and asking how the person is doing can start a conversation.

 Be prepared.
 At some point, the conversation should turn to you, and that’s when it’s appropriate to talk about work and what you’re interested in doing next in your career.
 Have an elevator pitch, a quick summary of your background, ready to share.

 Have your contact information ready.
 A business card with your email address, phone number, and LinkedIn profile URL is another way to easily share the details or have it ready to send on your phone.
-Making it easy for people to get in touch with you will up your chances of getting job leads.
+Making it easy for people to get in touch with you will increase your chances of getting job leads.

-You’ll be able to cement and build your relationship, discuss other contacts who might be able to help you, and have a real conversation.
+You’ll be able to cement and build your relationship, discuss other contacts who might be able to help you and have a real conversation.
 Not networking in person is one of the biggest professional networking mistakes you can make.